Anti-Slavery and Human Trafficking Statement for the financial year ending 30 June 2024

 We believe the greatest risk of slavery and human trafficking is in that part of our supply chain which is outside the direct control of Edelman operations and managerial oversight personnel.
 To help manage this risk, we use our Code of Ethics for Suppliers and Service Providers so that subcontractors, freelancers, suppliers and other third parties understand and agree to comply with our expected standards in business dealings related to Edelman UK.

-In addition, we have reviewed the whole supplier base of our UK businesses considering geographical risk indices pertaining to human rights, the level of supply chain control and levels of political stability.
+In addition, we have reviewed the supplier base of our UK businesses considering geographical risk indices pertaining to human rights, the level of supply chain control and levels of political stability.
 While low, we believe our greatest risk lies with our facility management suppliers.
 During the tendering process, we vet these suppliers and score them against a risk matrix.
 This process helps us ensure that our suppliers perform due diligence and have processes in place to maintain the national minimum wage or the London Living wage (as appropriate), to provide adequate maternity benefits and to comply with working time limitations.

 Edelman UK specifically requires suppliers to comply with the Modern Slavery Act 2015 in contracts where appropriate.
 In our standard terms with suppliers, we require suppliers to confirm they have not committed an offence under anti-slavery laws, are not under investigation for such an offence, are not aware of circumstances in their supply chain that could give rise to an anti-slavery offence and have effective controls in place to ensure compliance with anti-slavery laws.